 Changing is to are would not help here: the only way out is to recast the sentence.
 From the second edition (1972):

 I snagged a hardcover copy of the second edition of The Elements of Style for a modest price in a used-book store this past weekend.
-The cover alone was worth it.
+The cover alone (blue and green) made the book worth buying.

 Related reading